Pxomox-Astronomy-Lab/proxmox-astronomy-lab/docs/compliance-security/cisv8-policy-templates/cisv81-09-email-and-web-browser-protections-template.md

 ### **5.1 System Hardening & Configuration Enforcement**

-âœ… **Golden Templates used for OS deployments (Windows, Linux).**
+✅ **Golden Templates used for OS deployments (Windows, Linux).**
-âœ… **Ansible & Intune automate policy enforcement.**
+✅ **Ansible & Intune automate policy enforcement.**
-âœ… **AppArmor & CIS Benchmarks applied to Linux systems.**
+✅ **AppArmor & CIS Benchmarks applied to Linux systems.**

 ### **5.2 DNS & Network Security Enforcement**

-âœ… **Technitium DNS with blocklists prevents malicious domain resolution.**
+✅ **Technitium DNS with blocklists prevents malicious domain resolution.**
-âœ… **All domains use DNSSEC, DKIM, and DMARC for email security.**
+✅ **All domains use DNSSEC, DKIM, and DMARC for email security.**
-âœ… **TLS 1.3 is enforced for all encrypted communications.**
+✅ **TLS 1.3 is enforced for all encrypted communications.**

 ### **5.3 Secure Email & Domain Security Policies**

-âœ… **Azure/Exchange Online manages email with phishing & malware filtering.**
+✅ **Azure/Exchange Online manages email with phishing & malware filtering.**
-âœ… **DKIM, DMARC, and DNSSEC enforced for all domains.**
+✅ **DKIM, DMARC, and DNSSEC enforced for all domains.**

 ---

 ## **6. Summary and Next Steps**

-âœ… **This document presents the official CISv8 Secure Configuration Management Policy Template.**
+✅ **This document presents the official CISv8 Secure Configuration Management Policy Template.**
-âœ… **It includes additional information on possible solutions for implementation.**
+✅ **It includes additional information on possible solutions for implementation.**
-âœ… **A high-level example from the Proxmox Astronomy Lab is provided for reference.**
+✅ **A high-level example from the Proxmox Astronomy Lab is provided for reference.**

-ðŸ“Œ **Actionable Next Steps:**
+📌 **Actionable Next Steps:**

 - **Ensure secure baselines are documented and enforced across all systems.**
 - **Implement automated configuration management to prevent drift.**
 - **Regularly review and update security baselines as threats evolve.**

-ðŸš€ **By following this framework, organizations can ensure structured, secure, and auditable configuration management.**
+🚀 **By following this framework, organizations can ensure structured, secure, and auditable configuration management.**